PikaMug/Quests/ISSUE_TEMPLATE.md

 - Description of problem & console errors

-- An example quest from quests.yml for testing, if applicable
+- Pastebin an example quest from quests.yml for testing, if applicable

 Failure to provide the first 2 bullets may result in your issue being closed!